How To Make The Group Photoshoot Swift And Painless

 So how do you stop the formal photography session taking over your day whilst still getting the results you want?

-- Make a list.
+.
 Force yourself!
 Itemise every formal photo you would like.

 - group photo of everyone attending the wedding